 I am showing my children that employment isn’t the only way to support yourself and your family and that you can make an income by doing something you love.

 My late 30s and early 40s have been a bit of an unusual time, to say the least!
 I've undergone several personal crises at the same time, including the breakdown of my marriage to my boys’ dad.
 This all happened at the same time as the pandemic!
 In addition, following a series of meltdowns at my house and school, it became clear my eldest boy is probably neurodiverse.
-At the time of writing, he is still under assessment for autism and ADHD and we’re very close to diagnosis.
-I've just received my diagnosis of ADHD, as detailed in another of my blog posts.
-I also think my youngest son might have ADHD.
+At the time of writing, he's been diagnosed as autistic and might have ADHD but it's not yet clear enough to diagnose.
+I've received my diagnosis of ADHD, as detailed in another of my blog posts.
+Following all this, I've spotted what appears to be a lot of ADHD and some autistic traits in my youngest son and am seeking assessment for him.

 Rumbling along in the background behind all this, I was starting to feel like my Jen Creative branding wasn't an accurate representation of what my business was offering any more.
 I liked being called Jen Creative at the start because it felt honest.
 I was a freelancer working on my own, for small local businesses.
 People liked working with me because of my honesty, (probably another aspect of my ADHD!)
 However, as my client base grew and the clients I started to work with got bigger, I found myself collaborating with other creatives more regularly.
 For example, I worked with The RU Group alongside colleagues in PR and marketing.
 I sourced print from my print provider for them.
 What I could offer clients had got bigger than my skill set alone.
 Jen Creative wasn't an accurate representation anymore.
 It was therefore time to rethink my business strategy and branding.